trdischat/fvtt/patches/README.md

 # FVTT Patches
-Module to apply following patches to Foundry VTT:
+Module to apply the following patches to Foundry VTT:
-  * patchFog: Allow GM to see through the FOW and to see all tokens on the canvas.
+  * **patchFog**: Allow GM to see through the FOW and to see all tokens on the canvas.
-  * patchSound: apply volume easing to selected volume level of sound effect
+  * **patchSound**: Apply volume easing to selected volume level of sound effect.
-  * patchDice: average of 2d20 rolls for normal checks and saves; limit dice to reroll (applies to the dnd5e system) All patches rely on the patchClass utility function.
+  * **patchDice**: Average of 2d20 rolls for normal checks and saves; limit dice to reroll (applies to the dnd5e system).

+All patches rely on the **patchClass** utility function.

-Effect of patchFog: compare GM view on the left to Player view on the right
+Effect of **patchFog**: compare GM view on the left to Player view on the right

 ![Illustrate effect of lessfog module](lessfog.jpg "Compare GM view to Player view with lessfog enabled")

 # Installation